Python3pkg/Nappy/README.md

 ## python versions

 Works on both python2 and python3.

+## Current changes (in the github source not yet on pip/pypi)
+* Fine grained permissions support
+* Improved subfield/event notation handling in shell-cmd/nr.py

 ## New in version 1.5.2
 * catches more network exceptions from requests and converts them into NumerousNetworkError exceptions